buwilliams/recifree/README.md

 - Usually you should prefer performance over user-experience.
 - Keep pages and scenes lightweight with minimal functionality.
 This will aid in keeping the code maintainable.
 - General performance should be gained through caching.

+### Project Plans

+Project plans are tracks in Github issues.
+You can see the [project plans](https://github.com/buwilliams/recifree/issues?q=is%3Aissue+is%3Aopen+release) on Github issues.